Mother Of Three Calls Police On Domino’s After They Fail To Deliver Her Order

 The employee explained that, unfortunately, the pizza oven at their location had broken down.
 Unable to fulfill Clair’s order, the employee promised that her money would be refunded — a process that can take up to 24 hours, if not more.

 For most, this wouldn’t seem like a dire emergency, but Clair had a different take on the matter.
 Turns out, that after placing the order, the mother of three had less than $10 in her bank account.
-With the order having been canceled, Clair was unable to purchase food for her three children, aged 15, 13, and five.
+With the order having been canceled, Clair was unable to purchase food for her three children, aged 15, 13, and 5.

 The mum of three had just £44 when she decided to treat her childrenhttps://t.co/tT6Bd42HmV